keybase/homebrew-beta/README.md

 To install keybase from source: `brew install --build-from-source keybase/beta/keybase`.

+### Run Modes

+The brew beta currently runs in `staging` run mode.
+This will later be changed to run in `prod` mode.

+If you want to install an additional homebrew service that uses `devel` run mode, you can run:

+`keybase launchd install homebrew.mxcl.keybase.devel /usr/local/opt/keybase/bin/keybase --run-mode=devel`

+**Warning**: We don't currently prevent you from installing multiple services with the same run mode, which will cause the newly installed service to fail (since one already exists).
+I'll be working on this soon.

 ### Updating the Formula

 This example assumes the version is `1.0.0-15`.